-Vladimir Putin warns world faces 'global catastrophe' over North Korea
+Putin warns of 'global catastrophe' over North Korea

 and urged the UN Security Council to adopt the strongest sanctions measures possible to stop Pyongyang's nuclear program.

-But Putin told reporters Tuesday that while Russia condemned North Korea's latest actions, imposing any kind of sanctions would be "useless and ineffective," adding Kim would rather starve his people than see regime overthrown.
+But speaking at the closure of the BRICs summit in Beijing -- which hosted the leaders of Brazil, India, China and South Africa -- Putin said that while Russia condemned North Korea's latest actions, imposing any kind of sanctions would be "useless and ineffective."
+Kim would rather starve his people than see his regime overthrown, he said.

 "They will eat grass but they will not turn away from the path that will provide for their security," he said.

-The latest escalation of the crisis came on Sunday when Pyonyang announced it had conducted a sixth nuclear test, which it claimed was of a hydrogen bomb.
-The claim has not been independently verified, but seismological data indicating the weapon was the most powerful ever to be detonated by Pyongyang.
+The latest escalation of the crisis came on Sunday when Pyongyang announced it had conducted a sixth nuclear test, which it claimed was of a hydrogen bomb.
+The claim has not been independently verified, but seismological data indicated that the weapon was the most powerful ever to be detonated by Pyongyang.

 North Korea claims it now has the capability of mounting a thermonuclear weapon on a long-range missile capable of striking the United States.